-The replication dataset is based on the data provided by the Amish Connectome Project (ACP).
-This included N=77 individuals diagnosed with MDD, while N=270 individuals were used as controls (Table 2).
-Subjects with any other neuropsychiatric disorders were excluded.
+We used data from N=347 participants from the the Amish Connectome Project (ACP) as the replication dataset.
+In the ACP, N=77 participants were diagnosed with MDD and N=270 controls without any Axis I diagnoses were included in the current analysis (Table 2).
+Participants with any other neuropsychiatric disorders were excluded.